Overview

 Introduction

-This documentation describes the GEM Global Vulnerability Model, a comprehensive database of fragility and vulnerability functions developed by the Global Earthquake Model (GEM) Foundation for seismic risk assessment.
+This documentation describes the GEM Global Seismic Vulnerability Model, a comprehensive database of fragility and vulnerability functions developed by the Global Earthquake Model (GEM) Foundation for seismic risk assessment.
 The model advances large-scale seismic risk modelling through four key pillars:

-2. Improved numerical modelling: Efficient multi-degree-of-freedom (MDOF) stick-and-mass models to simulate seismic response at scale
+2. Improved numerical modelling: Efficient multi-degree-of-freedom (MDOF) stick-and-mass models to simulate seismic response at scale for explicit treatment of storey- and floor-level demands

 3. Extensive ground-motion records: A comprehensive suite spanning diverse tectonic environments (active shallow crust, stable continental, and subduction zones)